 A New Shrine for the New Year

-Every 20 years, the main shrine buildings at Ise Shrine in Mie Prefecture, the most important of all of Japan’s tens of thousands of Shinto shrines, are rebuilt entirely.
+Every 20 years, the main shrine buildings at Ise Jingū in Mie Prefecture, the most important of all of Japan’s tens of thousands of Shinto shrines, are rebuilt entirely.
 The ceremony, known as the shikinen sengū in Japanese, has been taking place every 20 years since the seventh century.
-The most recent rebuilding was completed in October 2013, when the two residing deities (kami) were ceremonially moved into their new quarters in the Inner and Outer Shrine buildings at the heart of the shrine precincts.
-This regular rebuilding has earned Ise Shrine a reputation as the shrine of eternal youth—symbolic of the ever-present, unchanging nature of the divinity.
+The most recent rebuilding was completed in October 2013, when the two residing deities (kami) were ceremonially moved into their new quarters in the Naikū and Gekū, or Inner and Outer Shrine buildings, at the heart of the shrine precincts.
+This regular rebuilding has earned the Ise Grand Shrine a reputation as the shrine of eternal youth—symbolic of the ever-present, unchanging nature of the divinity.
 The shrine never looks more vibrant than after a renewal.

-One I loved in particular was the Isuzugawa River—a constant presence through everything, its pure and gentle waters flowing throughout the changing seasons.
+One I loved in particular was a river, the Isuzugawa—a constant presence through everything, its pure and gentle waters flowing throughout the changing seasons.

 The river always reminds me of the awe-inspiring age of this timeless place, the waters flowing unchangingly for more than a thousand years through the sacred precincts of the shrine.
 The river flows into the sea at Shima, bringing its riches to the ocean, then rises into the heavens to bestow its blessings as rain to the home of the kami.

 This is the beautiful natural landscape of Ise, so precious to the Japanese people.

 (Photographs and original Japanese text by Nakano Haruo.)